AliMostafaRadwan/VQA_real-time/README.md

 `pip install -r requirements.txt`

 ## Usage
-when you run the main.py file, you will see a window with a webcam feed.
-You can ask your question in the terminal and the answer will be displayed on the screen. (note! after you run the main.py file, you may see a warning message.
+when you run the `main.py` file, you will see a window with a webcam feed.
+You can ask your question in the terminal and the answer will be displayed on the screen. (note! after you run the `main.py` file, you may see a warning message(`QApplication: invalid style override 'adwaita' passed, ignoring it.`).
 This is because the pyqt5 library is not compatible with the latest version of opencv.
 You can ignore this message. and type your question in the terminal.)